DexterInd/GoPiGo3/docs/source/quickstart.rst

 ********************

 The `GoPiGo3`_ can also be paired with our in-house sensors.
-There are a number of digital and analog sensor that can be connected to the GoPiGo3.
+There are a number of digital and analog sensors that can be connected to the GoPiGo3.
 We have further in-depth documentation on the following 4 sensors:

    * The DI `IMU Sensor`_.
    * The DI `Light and Color Sensor`_.